wp-plugins/nextgen-gallery-optimizer/readme.txt

 * Initial release on February 28th, 2012.

 == Upgrade Notice ==
-= Upgrade to V1.1 is recommended for several new features and improvements. = = Upgrade to V1.0.8 is recommended for improved compatibility with other plugins and themes. = = Upgrade to V1.0.7 is non-essential.
+= Upgrade to V1.1.1 is recommended for improved security and notifications. = = Upgrade to V1.1.0 is recommended for several new features and improvements. = = Upgrade to V1.0.8 is recommended for improved compatibility with other plugins and themes. = = Upgrade to V1.0.7 is non-essential.
 Just a maintenance update. = = Upgrade to V1.0.6 is recommended for a number of coding improvements. =